-Experience: Opulent homes in New Orleans (of course), and some of the finest restaurants in the city.
+Experience: New Orleans is home to many oppulent houses and some of the world's finest restaurants.
 Among them are Brennan’s, CellarDoor and Dickie Brennan’s Tableau.
-Outside of New Orleans, you can see Louisiana locations including Myrtles Plantation and The Bluffs on Thompson Creek, and Hot Tails Restaurant in New Roads — which also happens to be one of the settings of another reality show, Cajun Aces.
+Outside of New Orleans, you can see Louisiana locations including Myrtles Plantation and The Bluffs on Thompson Creek.

 Cajun Aces (2017-2018)

 Scene: This Food Network reality series focuses on the daily lives of celebrity Louisiana chefs Sam and Cody Carroll.
-The young duo founded a famous Cajun restaurant, Hot Tails, in the small town of New Roads, as well as New Orleans restaurant Sac-a-Lait (now closed).
+The young duo founded a famous Cajun restaurant, Hot Tails, in the small town of New Roads.
 Episodes bring viewers into Sam and Cody’s day-to-day activities, including the challenges of running restaurants and raising a young family.
 But the real “meat” of the show is the cooking: Among many other dishes, watch the Carrolls prepare Cajun filet marinated beef tenderloin, pimento deviled eggs (with eggs harvested from Cody’s family’s henhouse), and smoked sausage gumbo with Creole potato salad.

 True Detective - Season One (2014)